|Program||Expected Length||Project and/or thesis||Course based|

 College of Graduate and Postdoctoral Studies

-- Your CV/Resume should be a one or two page concise summary of your skills, experience and education.
+- Your curriculum vitae or resume should be a one or two page concise summary of your skills, experience and education.

-- A CV/Resume is essentially your full academic and professional profile.
+- A curriculum vitae or resume is essentially your full academic and professional profile.
 It should include a summary of your educational and academic backgrounds as well as teaching and research experience, publications, presentations, awards, honours, affiliations and other details.

-- Applicants will be required to upload a PDF copy of their CV/Resume.
+- Applicants will be required to upload a PDF copy of their curriculum vitae or resume.